imotepe/springWebApp/demo/docs/api-examples.md

 ]
 ```

-> When `X-User-Id=user-practitioner`, only appointments bound to the associated resource are returned.
-If the practitioner adds their own event later, the response will only include that event.
+> Practitioner tokens are automatically scoped to their linked resource, so they only see their own appointments and the events they personally created.

 ### Adding a practitioner note / closing an appointment